 To one degree or another, everyone in the workplace seeks to satisfy a basic psychological need.
 Sometimes the need is met by unexpected experiences—an act of recognition or an opportunity to lead an important project.
 Other times, employees benefit from planned experiences via engaged leadership, or they actively seek out experiences to satisfy one or more of their needs.
 In all cases, our qualitative research demonstrates how the powerful emotional response that defines a peak experience occurs when an interaction exceeds the ordinary and connects an individual to a deep-seated need for autonomy, connection, or mastery.

 Figure 5.
 THE ANATOMY OF A PEAK EXPERIENCE

 Peak experiences satisfy an internal need and create a powerful, positive emotional response.

 Four years ago, our research identified six essential elements of workplace culture that are crucial to an employee’s decision to join, engage with, and stay at any place of work.
-We call them Talent Magnets because they attract and connect people to their teams and organisations.
+We call them Talent Magnets because they attract and connect people to their teams and organizations.
 They include purpose, opportunity, success, appreciation, leadership, and wellbeing.
-Top-performing organisations excel in all Talent Magnets, which can also dramatically impact need satisfaction.
+Top-performing organizations excel in all Talent Magnets, which can also dramatically impact need satisfaction.

-When organisations satisfy these three basic psychological needs, several outcomes increase significantly.
+When organizations satisfy these three basic psychological needs, several outcomes increase significantly.
 For example, employees who feel a strong sense of ownership in their work, a closer connection to others, and a sense of achievement and expertise in their roles are more likely to do their best work, say they work in a thriving culture, and be Promoters on the eNPS scale.